jekyll/jekyll/site/_posts/2012-07-01-github-pages.md

 ---

-[GitHub Pages](https://pages.github.com) are public web pages for users, organizations, and repositories, that are freely hosted on [GitHub](https://github.com/).
+[GitHub Pages](https://pages.github.com) are public web pages for users, organizations, and repositories, that are freely hosted on GitHub's [github.io]() domain or on a custom domain name of your choice.
 GitHub Pages are powered by Jekyll behind the scenes, so in addition to supporting regular HTML content, they’re also a great way to host your Jekyll-powered website for free.

 ## Deploying Jekyll to GitHub Pages